What's New: Surveys

-- ODHH Training/Workshop Survey - ODHH is planning to host a series of trainings/workshops for the Deaf, Hard of Hearing, and Deaf-Blind community.
-Please participate in our survey to help us determine if there is an interest, and if so, what topics we should offer.
+- ODHH Training/Workshop Survey - ODHH is planning to host a series of trainings/workshops for the Deaf, hard of hearing, and Deaf-Blind community.

 - Influenza Public Service Announcement in ASL.
 "Who can you protect this flu season?"

 Council for the Deaf and Hard of Hearing

 - The Council for the Deaf and Hard of Hearing is a group of nine people who are Deaf, hard of hearing, Deaf-Blind and hearing (e.g., parent of a deaf child, teacher of the deaf, interpreter) appointed by the Governor to advise him, the Department of Health Services and the Office for the Deaf and Hard of Hearing about issues and concerns affecting over 500,000 people in Wisconsin who are Deaf, hard of hearing and/or Deaf-Blind.

 - Benefits — Need help with Social Security, Medicare or others?